No Boise State football this fall: Mountain West cancels fall sports

 The Mountain West said “there are ongoing discussions regarding the status of winter sports.”
 The Boise State men’s and women’s basketball teams are currently slated to start the season in early November.

-Apsey, Boise State football coach Bryan Harsin and school President Dr. Marlene Tromp were not made available for interviews Monday, but are expected to speak further on the decision in the near future.
+Apsey, Boise State football coach Bryan Harsin and school President Dr. Marlene Tromp were not made available for interviews Monday, but Harsin is scheduled to hold a video teleconference with reporters on Tuesday.